jemtca/Web-Development/readme.md

 # Web-Development

-Repository to upload exercises and labs from the web development course.
+Repository to upload examples, exercises and labs from the web development course.